-Graduation Requirements Credits Total Minimum Curriculum Credits - 139 Weeks 162.75
+Graduation Requirements Credits Total Minimum Curriculum Credits - 139 Weeks 163.00

 Students must take and pass the Clinical Practice Exam (CPX).
 Students must take and pass the USMLE Step 1, Step 2CK & Step 2CS-prior to graduation.
+(Update: On April 20, 2020 the Curriculum Committee approved a waiver of requirements for students to take Step 2 CS prior to graduation for students graduating December 2020.)
 M.D./Ph.D.
 Program: Students joining the program after year 1 will begin the curriculum requirements at year of entry.
 Students must not have any professional deficiencies in order to graduate with an M.D. degree.